 Writing user stories using syntax such as that described above is helpful.
 Still, there are other considerations that are important for teams to consider when writing user stories.
 Recognizing the need for a method to help teams avoid common pitfalls in agile software development, Bill Wake first articulated the INVEST principle in an Extreme Programming (XP) article in 2003.

 INVEST is an acronym to help teams write high-quality, specific user stories that are independent, negotiable, valuable, estimatable, small, and testable.
-The INVEST principle, therefore, is the practice or framework to follow when creating these user stories:
+The INVEST principle in agile, therefore, is the practice or framework to follow when creating these user stories:

 Let’s take a closer look at each one of the user story attributes associated with the INVEST principle.